viniciusgerevini/godot-aseprite-wizard/docs/en/2-importing/3-wizard/index.md

 # Wizard Dock

+__DEPRECATED:__ _The wizard dock will be removed in a future major version.
+The automated importer has become way more stable in the latest releases, and once I implement a way to export multiple resources from the same source, it makes no sense to keep this screen.
+If you have strong reasons to why this screen should be maintained, feel free to open a discussion or issue in the plugin's repository._

 The wizard screen allows you to import `SpriteFrames` resources without attaching them to a scene or node.
 This can be used in cases where you would like to generate `SpriteFrames` independently and include them in different nodes manually or programmatically.

 This dock also allows you to create the raw aseprite export files (png, json) without creating any resource at all.